What is tax-loss selling?

 An investor sells shares of ABC stock in their cash account this year and has realized a capital gain of $5,000 that will need to be declared on their tax return.
 The investor also holds shares of XYZ stock whose share price has declined, which if sold during the same year would result in a capital loss of $5,000.
 The investor does not expect the shares of XYZ to recover in the near term and proceeds to sell them.
 The result is that the net capital gain is zero and no tax is owing.

-When does tax-loss selling start
+When does tax loss selling start?

 Ideally tax loss selling should be a year-round consideration for the investor.
 By waiting till the last minute there might not be any securities to select for a capital loss or the market sentiment might have changed to positive on the potential securities and the investor would prefer to hold onto them.
 If the shares are sold and have been bought within a time frame of 30 days before or after, the superficial tax loss rule would take effect.